top of page

 56-night Philippines Travel Budget Report

-PHILIPPINES TRAVEL TIPS
+TRAVEL TIPS FOR PHILIPPINES

 Getting around the Philippines involves travel by land, sea, and air.
 No matter how you choose to travel, it will no doubt take longer than you expect!
 Transportation between larger islands is possible by air, although the low-cost domestic airlines are notorious for running late and canceling flights.
 There are numerous ferry companies with regular timetables, and although these may be cheaper than flying they may take significantly longer.
 There are also long-distance buses and limited train routes available.